mikecoop83/luna/README.md

 As another example, showing the power of the error propagation, what if we got the `people` key wrong and used `folks`?

-But what if we got the key wrong and used `"grade"` instead of `"score"`?
 ```go
 score, err := luna.MapFromBytes(data).Array("folks").Map(0).Float("grade")
 if err != nil {